coffemanfp/boring-cms/README.md

-# Logistics Management System
+# Boring Customer Management System

-Welcome to the Logistics Management System!
-This project is a basic implementation of a logistics management system, developed as part of a startup's technical evaluation process.
+Welcome to the Boring Management System!
+This project is a basic implementation of a logistics management system.
 This README will provide you with an overview of the project's components, functionality, and how to set it up.

 ## Table of Contents